The Library is committed to a collective of print materials by partnering with member institutions.

 The Western Regional Storage Trust (WEST) is a distributed retrospective print journal repository program serving research libraries, college and university libraries, and library consortia in the Western Region of the United States.
 Under the WEST program, participating libraries consolidate and validate print journal backfiles at major library storage facilities and at selected campus locations.
 The resulting shared print archives ensure access to the scholarly print record and allow member institutions to optimize campus library space.
 This collaborative regional approach to managing library collections represents an important step, when joined with other initiatives, toward development of a network-level shared print archive.

 One of the most appealing aspects of the WEST program is that the commitments are so well distributed that the participation efforts can be very modest.
-The CCL is a bronze holder for seven titles.
+The Claremont Colleges Library is a bronze holder for seven titles.
 Our title number may be small, but we have made a large contribution to a bigger picture.

 After advances in journal-focused Shared Print, the library world turned its attention to monograph strategies.
-The Statewide California Electronic Library Consortium, SCELC, is a regional group in which the CCL is quite active.
+The Statewide California Electronic Library Consortium, SCELC, is a regional group in which The Claremont Colleges Library is quite active.
 SCELC’s membership is comprised of private academic libraries.
 From the SCELC project website:

 The SCELC Shared Print Program began in late 2013.
 Following a survey of members, the completion of a feasibility study, and the development of an implementation plan, as of September 2016 SCELC is embarking on a distributed, retrospective shared monograph collection that will enable libraries to manage their print collections collaboratively.

-Last year, the CCL joined HathiTrust, which provides access to digitized books.
+In 2016, the Library joined HathiTrust, which provides access to digitized books.
 HathiTrust is conducting its own Shared Print program, based on the HathiTrust corpus.
 Hathi’s statement:

 Fifty HathiTrust member libraries have proposed retention commitments totaling more than 16 million monograph volumes to be retained for 25 years under the HathiTrust Shared Print Program.
 These volumes correspond to more than 4.8 million individual book titles held in the HathiTrust Digital Library (about 65% of all HathiTrust digital monographs), which is a significant step toward a primary goal of the program: to steward print copies of all HathiTrust digital holdings.